GoogleCloudPlatform/community/tutorials/cloud-iot-enviro-board-workshop/index.md

 1. Click **Insert result**

 ### Send command to your board
-In this section you use your spreadsheet to send abitrary string message to your Raspberry Pi and the message is displayed on the OLED display of the Coral Environmental Sensor Board.
+In this section you use your spreadsheet to send arbitrary string messages to your Raspberry Pi and the message is displayed on the OLED display of the Coral Environmental Sensor Board.
-1. In cell under the **Command** cell write a simple text message.
+1. In the cell under the **Command** cell write a simple text message.
 1. Send command by click **IoT** > **Send command to device**.
 1. Verify you get an `Device is not connected` error message when the demo script is turned off on your Raspberry Pi.
 1. Restart the demo script from your Raspberry Pi shell by running: `python3 enviro_demo.py`